gcostaneto/EnvRtype_course/MODULE2.md

   2)	Gathering environmental covariables (hereafter abbreviated as ECs) from point-estimates (e.g., mean air temperature, cumulative rainfall).
 These ECs can be used for many purposes, from a basic interpretation of G×E to estimating gene-environment interactions.
 At the end of this process, a matrix of ECs (W) is created and integrated with tools from Module 3.

-## W_matrix: a matrix of environmental covariables by environment (or genotype-environment entries)
+## W_matrix: environmental covariables by environment (or genotype-environment entries)

-## env_typing: a matrix of environmental typologies and its frequencies across time and space (METs or TPEs)
+## env_typing: environmental typologies and its frequencies across time and space (METs or TPEs)